C4m0/FP1/README.md

       (close-input-port client->me))                ;and closes the input port (loop))))                                     ;restarts the loop

       ;the client and the server have to be running in two separate instances of Racket.
-The easiest way to do this (the way I did it)       ;is to open two racket windows and run the server in one window and the client in the other.
-This is with the server set as          ;localhost.
+The easiest way to do this (the way I did it)
+      ;is to open two racket windows and run the server in one window and the client in the other.
+This is with the server set as
+      ;localhost.
 The server could be changed to be some other machine by changing the hostname

 ```

-* a narrative of what you did
-* highlights of code that you wrote, with explanation
 * output from your code demonstrating what it produced
 * at least one diagram or figure showing your work